 Magellanic Penguins are the only Falkland penguins to nest in burrows.
 Two eggs of equal size are laid during October, and chicks fledge in late January.
 Chicks do not form creches.
 During incubation adults may travel up to 500km to forage, but when the chicks hatch they generally remain within 30km of the nest.
 Diet comprises of roughly equal proportions of fish, squid and Lobster Krill, taken at depths of less than 50 metres.
 Breeding sites are abandoned between April and September during the winter migration.
 Adults can breed at 4 years of age, and can live to 20 years.
 Sexes are similar in appearance.
-The Falklands population in 2002 stands at less than one quarter of its 1980s level, and is still declining, probably as a result of commercial fishing.
+The Falklands population in 2020 stands at less than one fifth of its 1984 level, and is still declining as a result of commercial fishing.

 The decline of Falkland Islands penguins in the presence of a commercial fishing industry

 The effects of commercial fishing, tourism and climate change on Magellanic penguin populations in Chile, Argentina and the Falkland Islands

 Magellanic penguin monitoring results for Magdalena Island (Chile) and Cabo Virgenes (Argentina) 2000 to 2019..